 Within the MC District, any award of density above the base of 48 rooms per acre shall be subject to the Community Benefits/Incentive Zoning Policy adopted in August 2009 or as subsequently amended.
 Implementation of the community benefits/incentive zoning policy shall include consideration of connectivity and infrastructure needs and issues associated with increased density and height.

-RG - 55 rooms per acre, not to exceed an aggregate density of 48 rooms per acre for the entire RG district, with the exception of the Dempsey/Nevados (Parcel 38) site, which has a total density of 198.25 rooms as a result of the assignment of 73.25 rooms of additional density per the Implementation Agreement (Appendix 2).
+RG - 55 rooms per acre, not to exceed an aggregate density of 48 rooms per acre for the entire RG district, with the exception of: (i) the Dempsey/Nevados (Parcel 38) site, which has a total density of 198.25 rooms as a result of the assignment of 73.25 rooms of additional density per the Implementation Agreement (Appendix 2); and (ii) the 8050 Site (Parcel 19), which shall have a maximum density of 72 rooms per acre if Site 1 or Site 3 within the Mammoth Crossing projects tranfers 30 rooms of its available density to Area 19A within Parcel 19 through a density transfer covenant recorded on title of the properties involved in the density transfer.

 SL - 48 rooms per acre